 Brake problems.
 Commercial trucks need more braking power to stop, as they can weigh up to 80,000 pounds.
 Brakes must stay in perfect condition to operate efficiently.
 Trucking companies and fleet owners must inspect their trucks daily to ensure brake and component safety.
 Brake problems from poor maintenance or a product defect could be an issue that causes an accident.
 The trucking company or manufacturer could be liable in these situations.

 Truck accidents can happen because of the negligence or carelessness of others.
 When trucking companies, truck drivers, property owners, or product manufacturers fall short of accepted standards of care, others can get hurt.
 If you believe a preventable hazard such as a road defect or bad brakes caused your recent truck accident in Fort Worth, consult with an lawyer immediately.
 You may have the right to bring a claim against the at-fault party for your damages.

 Types of Injuries Truck Accidents Can Cause

 A semi-truck can weigh about 20 times as much as the average passenger vehicle.
 In a collision between the two, the weight of the semi will turn into energy the smaller vehicle will absorb.
 The impact from these collisions can be catastrophic for motor vehicle drivers and their passengers.
-A truck accident can cause a range of serious and life-threatening injuries, from internal organ damage to traumatic brain injuries.
+A car accident involving a semi can cause a range of serious and life-threatening injuries, from internal organ damage to traumatic brain injuries.
 A few injuries are more common than others.

 Bone fractures.
 A bone will fracture if something places too much external pressure on it.
 Broken bones are painful injuries that can cause weeks to months of disability.